 These bastards let your brother die, Forry, and did not lift a hand to help him.
 I mean that literally.
 The war in Europe would have been over if all the slackers in this country had been trying to help out -- would have been over before the date on which your brother died.
 The slackers are collectively and individually personally responsible for the death of Alden.
 And a large percent of fans are among those slackers.
 Alden's blood is on their hands.

 I can't imagine writing such a letter to someone grieving the loss of his brother, but then I'm capable of empathy and basic human decency where Heinlein evidently was not.
 Also, what he claimed about fans is a flat-out lie.
 When their draft notices arrived they may have grumbled, but most went on to serve in the capacity asked of them by their country not least members of LASFS, the fan club to which both Ackerman and his friend Joquel belonged.
 At one point there was a US flag hanging on the clubroom wall bearing the names of the eighteen LASFSans then in the armed forces.
 In January 1944, Bob Tucker listed those fans he knew to be in uniform at the time.
 It's a long list, 102 people, and I'm aware of at least one omission.
-You can view in full here.
+You can view it in full here.
 Still, mustn't let facts get in the way of a hate-filled rant, eh?
 Those who want to can read Heinlein's full letter here.

 One of the wartime screeds edited by Joquel that Heinlein considered so traitorous has recently come to light and I'm presenting it here out of historical interest: